Caesar Rodney: Rodney family and early years

 Rodney was born on October 7, 1728, on his family's plantation, "Byfield", on St. Jones Neck in East Dover Hundred, Kent County, Delaware.
 Caesar was the eldest son of 2 children of Caesar and Elizabeth Crawford Rodney and grandson of William Rodney.
 William Rodney emigrated to the American colonies in 1681–1682, along with William Penn, and was speaker of the Colonial Assembly of the Delaware Counties in 1704.

 Rodney's mother was the daughter of the Rev. Thomas Crawford, Anglican rector of Christ Church at Dover.
 Among the Rodney family ancestors were the prominent Adelmare family in Treviso, Italy, as attested by genealogy studies.

-Byfield was an 849-acre farm worked by enslaved labor.
+Byfield was an 849 acre farm worked by enslaved labor.
 The Rodneys were, by the standards of the day, prosperous members of the local gentry.
 The farm earned sufficient income from the sale of wheat and barley to the Philadelphia and West Indies markets to provide enough cash and leisure to allow members of the family to participate in the social and political life of Kent County.
 At Rodney's death, he held 18 enslaved people.
 His will manumitted three of advanced age upon his death, and held the others to a manumission schedule he devised.

 Caesar was educated when he was 13 or 14 years old.
 He attended The Latin School, part of the academy and the College of Philadelphia (now known as University of Pennsylvania) in Philadelphia, Pennsylvania until his father's death.
 Caesar was the only one of the Rodney children to receive anything approaching a formal education.
-Caesar Rodney's father died in 1746, and Caesar's guardianship was entrusted to Delaware Supreme Court Justice Nicholas Ridgely by the Delaware Orphan's Court.
+Caesar Rodney's father died in 1746.
+Caesar's guardianship was entrusted to Delaware Supreme Court Justice Nicholas Ridgely by the Delaware Orphan's Court.